yindejiang/PCSSP_sift/README.md

 convert -v

 # Notes
-The writing of this script inspired the DM-Sigma plot of Pan et al and the ACCEL_sift.py from PRESTO.
+The writing of this scripts are inspired from both the DM-Sigma plot of Pan et al and the ACCEL_sift.py of PRESTO.

 This script was originally designed to select faint millisecond pulsars with high dispersion mearsure (e.g., DM > 100 cm$\-3$pc).

-In this script, you are allowed to set the conditions of pulsar candidate filtering in the first few lines of python script.
+In this script, you are allowed to set the conditions of pulsar candidate filtering in the first few lines of python script, by yourself.

 The following are related references：